ietf-wg-httpapi/mediatypes/draft-ietf-httpapi-yaml-mediatypes.md

 in {{Section 3.5 of URI}}.

-If multiple nodes would match a fragment identifier, the first such match is selected.
+If multiple nodes would match a fragment identifier, the first occurrence of such match is selected.

 Users concerned with interoperability of fragment identifiers: